Cravity-hub/Cravity-hub/README.md

 - 👋 Hi, I’m BOLU
 - 👀 I’m interested in Data Science, Cloud computing and MLOps
 - 🌱 I’m currently learning Data Analytics via Google
-- 💞️ I’m looking to collaborate on project that'll broaden my skills
+- 💞️ I’m looking to collaborate on projects that'll broaden my skills in these areas
 - 📫 How to reach me bolu.oludupin@gmail.com

 <!---